KarelZe/thesis/references/obsidian/📥Inbox/@smithCyclicalLearningRates2017.md

 ## Notes
 - Cyclical learning rates are an approach to set the learning rate of a neural net without the need to tune the learning rate in multiple experiments.
 Only setting a min and max bound is required, which can be obtained from a  single model run for a few epochs.
-- The intuition behind CLR is, that an increase in lr might harm in the short term, but lead to better results in the long run due to an improved behaviour when optimizing towards saddle points instead of poor local minima.
+- The intuition behind CLR is, that an increase in lr might harm in the short term, but lead to better results in the long run due to an improved behaviour when optimising towards saddle points instead of poor local minima.
 - The lr cycles between a minimum and a maximum lr rate and then resets after a certain step size.
 Hence, a triangular like training policy. (see picture below)
 - Adaptive learning rates are similar but fundamentally different from cyclical learning rates.
 Both can be coupled.
 - paper is predecessor to [[@loshchilovSGDRStochasticGradient2017]]